binarynonsense/comic-book-reader/.github/pull_request_template.md

 ## Translation Pull Request

 I'm only looking for localization contributions.
-Please don't send any code changes or machine-generated translations (like Google Translate), as I won't be able to merge them.
+Please don't send any code changes, as I won't be able to merge them.
 More info in the CONTRIBUTING.md file.

 ### What changed?